dandisy/elorest/README.md

         console.log(response);
     });

-Update Where (* For laravel 10, only work without trailing get or first function)
+Update Where (* in laravel 10, this will only work without trailing 'get' or 'first' function)

     PUT /webcore/public/api/elorest/User?where=email,dandi@sgdigitals.com&amp;select=*&amp;first= HTTP/1.1
     Host: localhost